 Publishing your Ofsted report on your website is one of the DfE requirements.
 Our School Website Requirements Guide outlines the details of what you need to publish on your school website to be fully compliant.
 The DfE suggest you only need to either publish your report or provide a link to Ofsted's website where your report sits.
 However, I would recommend doing both as sometimes technology can let us down and the link to the Ofsted page could break.
 Tip: make sure that the link points directly to your schools Ofsted report rather than the search page.

 First and foremost make sure you embed your most recent Ofsted report on your website.
 If you're a Schudio client you have that facility built into the software by using document groups.
-If you're not a client give some thought to how you display your report on your website.
+If you're not a client give some thought to how you display your report best on your website.

-Make your report available
+Make your Ofsted report available!

-Showcase your school
+Showcase your school from your Ofsted Report!

 We often talk about painting your school in the best possible light.
 Once you've published your report, you will want to make your Ofsted page stand out from the crowd.
 One way of doing this could be to pick out key phrases or statements that the Inspection Team have made about your school in the report.
 These could be created as a graphic or simply quotes on your webpage.
-I've often heard Inspection Teams talking about the ethos and atmosphere of the school during their visit.
+Often Inspection Teams talk about the ethos and atmosphere of the school during their visit.
 You may want to comment on this as that is usually harder to put into words in a report!